unyimesamuel891/weather-dashboard/README.md

-# SKIES —  A Weather Dashboard
+# SKYES —  A Weather Dashboard

 A clean, dark-themed weather dashboard built with vanilla JavaScript and Chart.js.